 This course will analyze developments in American education from the colonial period to the present.
 Since educational theories and systems create and are created by the social, intellectual, economic, and political milieu, educational developments will be viewed in the light of important trends in American society.
-Attention will be given to fundamental ideological questions including the relationship of power and participation to education and instruction in a democratic society.
-(ATTR: ARTS)
+Attention

 EDUC-225.
-Historical and Sociological Foundations of Western Education 3 credits
+Sociology of Education 3 credits